 It’s a surprisingly affordable treat and, at just one hour, won’t eat up all of your day (or cause the kids to go stir-crazy).
 Purchasing your ticket in advance via Viator allows you skip-the-line access to the boat, which is also a time-saver.
 If you like, you can upgrade your tour to include a glass of champagne.

-Most travelers are familiar with hop-on/hop-off bus tours, which run buses on loops throughout cities and stop at designated stops where you can, yes, hop on or hop off at your leisure.
+Most travelers are familiar with hop-on/hop-off bus tours, which run on loops throughout cities and stop at designated areas where you can, yes, hop on or hop off at your leisure.
 This boat cruise works exactly the same way, and because so much of Paris is right along the edge of the river, it’s actually surprisingly useful.

 You can purchase one- or two-day passes which you can then use to travel up and down the river in style and comfort, or simply enjoy riding the boat and taking the loop (it takes 1.5-2 hours to make a full loop, but there are multiple boats going so you never have to wait long at any stop).
 There are nine total stops, including one near the Eiffel Tower, one near Notre Dame Cathedral, and one near the Louvre, so if you’re doing big-name sightseeing, you’ll be able to knock those three (and several more) off your list easily.

 There are more waterways through Paris than just the Seine, many of which were built by Napoleon as he modernized the city.
 The second-largest is the Canal Saint Martin (recognizable to fans of the movie Amelie—this is where she skipped stones) and it’s possible to reach one from the other (and many places beyond) via a system of locks.